to be deleted To be deleted

 Press the user defined shortcut you assigned to it.

-to be deleted to be deleted How to Install Musescore Appimage in Linux MintIf you are not familiar with the command line How to create a blank or title page at the beginning of a score How to get information quicklyRecommended before tapping the forum How to use zsyncTo keep the Appimage updated How to write a good bug report: step-by-step instructions How to get Mac and Bluetooth in placeIf you use Bluetooth headphones, try to check the settings.
+to be deleted MU4 Playback Panel How to Install Musescore Appimage in Linux MintIf you are not familiar with the command line How to create a blank or title page at the beginning of a score How to get information quicklyRecommended before tapping the forum How to use zsyncTo keep the Appimage updated How to write a good bug report: step-by-step instructions How to get Mac and Bluetooth in placeIf you use Bluetooth headphones, try to check the settings.
 How to retrograde your pieceFor reversing a selection of notes, chords, and/or rests.
 How to run mtests in QtCreator/MinGW WindowsMuseScore 3.x only!

 Just an information log of what I did to make mtest work in QtCreator.
 This acts as a temporary scrapbook note until (if?) these instructions can be finalized and turned into the real compilation documentation.